Media & History

 stations that do well have a talk (format).
 Talk is in mono and

-don't need the sound.
-Locally, our ESPN station uses the band
+you really don't need the sound.
+Locally, our ESPN station uses

-talk."
-Evans said bigger populations help AM stations
+the band for sports talk."
+Evans said bigger populations help AM

 the dominant talker is WHAS."